copernicus-mogley/zkav.club/opportunities/README.md

 ## Gigs (skill networks)

 These are the skill networks we’re building: people we can call on for transcription, clips, editing, motion, livestream help, and more.
+(If we don’t have work for your skill right now, we’ll keep your link on file.)

 This is the call list for people who want the work to live on.